2021 Major Capital Fund Guidelines

 - Maximise the number of community preschool places available.

-- Ensure the continued operation of the service to deliver community preschool places throughout the four-year compliance period.
+- Ensure the continued operation of the service to deliver community preschool places throughout the ten-year compliance period.

 - Support ongoing management of the service in line with applicable regulatory requirements.